apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

 Thread Variables
 ----------------

-.. ts:cv:: CONFIG proxy.config.exec_thread.autoconfig INT 1
+.. ts:cv:: CONFIG proxy.config.exec_thread.autoconfig.enabled INT 1

    When enabled (the default, ``1``), |TS| scales threads according to the available CPU cores.
 See the config option below.